azat-co/practicalnode/readme.md

 (It's work in progress and the draft will be completed in the end of 2017.)

-# In-person Training
+# Live Corporate Training

 Practical Node is a work of 30+ in-person courses, workshops and classes delivered by me in-person at various companies (Walmart Labs, Cisco, Intuit, Starbucks, Capital One, OnDeck, HubSpot, VMWare to name just a few), dev schools (Hack Reactor, DevBootcamp, Flat Iron NY, etc.) and conferences (ForwardJS, Node Interactive and others).
-If you need corporate onsite in-person training delivered by me, then [send me a message](https://webapplog.com/azat).
+If you need a corporate remote/online or onsite in-person training delivered by me, then [send me a message](https://webapplog.com/azat).

+# Live Public Training

+[NodeProgram.com](http://nodeprogram.com) is the place to find out about next live (remote/online) and in-person workshops/seminars/classes.

-# Online Video Training
+# Self-Paced Training

 [Node University](https://node.university) is the ultimate, most comprehensive and complete resource on Node.js and full stack JavaScript.
-[View free courses](https://node.university/courses/category/free) or view [all courses](https://node.university/courses).
+[View free self-paced courses](https://node.university/courses/category/free) or view [all self-paced courses](https://node.university/courses).

 # Contribution